AromaKitsune/My-Windhawk-Mods/README.md

 5. Click "Install", and the mod is installed.

 ### Manual installation
-Only install if the mods are not on the Windhawk marketplace.
+Install mods locally only if those mods are not on the Windhawk marketplace.
 1. Launch Windhawk.
 2. Click "Create a New Mod" and clear everything in the text editor.
 3. Copy the C++ code from this GitHub repo.